L3P

 But what about the camera distance, the Radius?
 I really wanted just to specify the viewing direction (Latitude,Longitude) and then have the camera to be "as close as possible" in order to minimize the space around the rendered model.
 So I devised the following algorithm:

-• The viewing direction vector will be parallel to the direction given by (Latitude,Longitude) but not necessarily through the globe's center (which is the same as the model's center).
+The viewing direction vector will be parallel to the direction given by (Latitude,Longitude) but not necessarily through the globe's center (which is the same as the model's center).
 To avoid problems with irregular shaped models I used all the bounding boxes of the parts when checking against the pyramid, rather than the total bounding box of the model, which can be "too big".
 (Ideally all triangles and quads should be considered, but in order to speed up calculation and reduce memory usage the program just fits the bounding boxes of the parts in the model into the camera view, i.e. one level of bounding boxes.
 (This has, however, turned out to give some problems with irregular shaped sub models, which are just treated as ordinary parts.
 If it becomes a real nuisance, I might use more levels some day.
 But often you won't use the closest view anyway, see later)).
 Some "space" will always exist either horizontally or vertically to maintain the aspect ratio.
 The calculations turned out somewhat comprehensive and involve solving six equations with six unknowns, but they worked just fine.

 The camera position calculation worked well, almost too well: the rendered images might now look a bit distorted (some fish-eye effect), when the camera was moved that close; but remember the object was to minimize the waste of empty rendered area.
-However, to get a nicer looking image (and a better look at the shadows) it could actually be advantageous to have some "space" a round the model.
+However, to get a nicer looking image (and a better look at the shadows) it could actually be advantageous to have some "space" around the model.
 I obtained this by moving the camera away again from the model along the direction vector.
 Depending on your taste and the model, you get nice images when moving the camera 5-20% further away (5-20% of the calculated closest radius).
 After generating the POV-file you can continue experimenting with the camera distance (without generating a new POV-file) simply by editing the line near the end of the file:

 #declare PCT = 20 // Percentage further away